Bakwan Jagung

 Ingredients

-- sweet corn3 med
+- fresh sweet corn3 med ear

-- scallions2 med
+- scallion2 med

-- Chinese celery leaves1/4 cup
+- Chinese celery leaves or pale inner celery fronds1/4 cup

 - shallot1 large